 - The video compiled for the Department Centenary in 2012 : 'From Punnett to Personal Genomics' can be viewed at http://www.cam.ac.uk/research/news/from-punnett-to-personal-genomics-a-century-of-genetics-in-cambridge

 - Professor Anthony Edward's paper 'Reginal Crundall Punnett: First Arthur Balfour Professor of Genetics, Cambridge, 1912' appears in Genetics, vol 192, pages 3-13 [Sept 2012].
-Genetics is available free-access online after 3 months.
+It is available free online

 - Donald Forsdyke's Bateson website at http://post.queensu.ca/~forsdyke/bateson1.htm has lots of information, with photos and links to the full text of some papers